 Let’s talk about the advantages of using wireless monitoring solutions in Landslide monitoring.

 Real-time data: Landslide monitoring is about collecting important information about the land site to perform early warning operations in times of landslides.
-One of the best advantages of using automatic dataloggers, wireless technology and online database management system in landslide monitoring is that it offers real-time data.
+One of the best advantages of using automatic dataloggers, wireless technology, and online database management systems in landslide monitoring is that they offers real-time data.
 This allows the stakeholder to check the field data immediately, instead of going through laborious processing procedures or visiting a difficult site location.
 The use of this technology allows for quick characterization of the location and characteristics of landslides and even tracking their movement.

 Gives Enough Time for Safety Preparation: With recent advancements in wireless technology, landslides can be detected and monitored much more quickly than in the past.
 Benefits for this include giving experts time to come up with an action plan, which could include informing the public of dangers in the area.
 Also, once a landslide is detected, remedial measures can be planned, such as reinforcing any buildings that might be at risk or evacuating nearby homes.

-Lower Installation Cost: The overall installation cost of wireless monitoring system is less than a conventional cabled system.
+Lower Installation Cost: The overall installation cost of the wireless monitoring system is less than a conventional cabled system.
 Cabled systems require excavation and materials for conduit, cable armoring and protection, connections, and intermediate equipment installations.
-Wireless systems do not use physical cable, resulting in lesser installation costs.
+Wireless systems do not use physical cable, resulting in lower installation costs.

 Center Hole Load Cell